 See the University of Iowa Operations Manual for more information.

 When more than one University inventor is named on any licensed patent, the inventors will receive equal portions of the share of distributable income allocated to that patent unless there is a modifying written agreement signed by all inventors and approved by the UIRF.
 If the authors or inventors wish to split their share of income in a different manner, this form provides a mechanism for providing that information to the UIRF.
 The form must be signed by all inventors and submitted to the UIRF before distributions are made.

 Wellspring Sophia Database

 Wellspring Sophia database is the state-of-the-art system for academic technology transfer used by hundreds of organizations worldwide.
-The system is used by the UIRF to manage all agreements, intellectual property, invention disclosures, patent applications, and financials.
+The system is used by the UIRF to manage all agreements, intellectual property, approved invention disclosures, patent applications, and financials.

 Some items don’t automatically populate when you first log in to Wellspring Sophia.
 In that case, you may need to customize your homepage to view the appropriate agreements.
 Instructions for customizing your homepage can be found here.
 If you still have trouble, please contact the UIRF at 319-335-4546.